rami1996s/Smart-Environment-Monitoring-System/README.md

-# Smart Environment Monitoring and Control System
+# Smart Environment Monitoring and Control System using multi-microcontroller
 implemented with Hussein Mohammad in 2024

 An IoT-based solution that automates monitoring and control of indoor air quality, temperature, and humidity using microcontrollers, sensors, actuators, and AWS cloud services.